Open Source Licenses

 Now and then, there comes an outpouring of community uproar over a controversial popular product that uses open source licensing.
 When such a product comes around, it brings with it a groundswell of debate as to what open-source licenses are really for.
 One such recent incident took place last year when the Apache Foundation put a ban on some components of the Facebook React’s patent clause.
 This contentious patent clause caused quite a stir and had developers buzzing on the message boards.

 Even more recently, MongoDB and Redis Labs have decided to make some changes to the open-source licenses in some of their most popular open-source databases.
 These changes have left many scratching their heads, while others are calling for an explanation of open-source licenses that everyone can understand.
+Depth First Search (DFS) algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration. it can used when determining if one solution among many meets certain requirements.

 What is an Open Source License?